-1. Remove driven clutch from the transmission input shaft.
+Remove driven clutch from the transmission input shaft.
+NOTE: If driven clutch is difficult to remove, use 2871056 Driven clutch puller to remove driven clutch.
 Do not attempt disassembly of the driven clutch from the outside snap ring.
 The driven clutch must be disassembled from the helix side.